How does auto liability work?

 Uninsured and underinsured motorist coverage

 Keep in mind that liability coverage only pays for the other party’s damages, not your own.
-However, the uninsured and underinsured motorist coverage options are structured similarly to liability, but pay for your damages if someone hits you and doesn’t have any insurance or enough insurance to cover your expenses.
-Essentially, you are purchasing coverage for the drivers who fail to do so.
+The uninsured motorist coverage and underinsured motorist coverage options are structured similarly to liability, but pay for your damages if someone hits you and doesn’t have any insurance or enough insurance to cover your expenses.
+Essentially, you are purchasing coverage to account for the financial gap that would apply in the event another driver fails to do so.
 In some states, one or both of these coverage types is required.

 How does auto liability work in no-fault states?